§ 9 - The Keyboard

 u will undo a change to a selection, and r will redo that change.

-Nothing will actually be done to the image itself until you click Operate or press O (shift+o).
+Nothing will actually be done to the image itself until you click Apply or press O (shift+o).

 In this way, you can create complex area selections before you commit to any particular operation.

 § 9.1.47 - Print the Action Image

 p prints the currently active, or action, image.

 § 9.1.49 - Quarter Turn the Action Image

 q rotates the action image 90° clockwise.